Www.culturalfarming.com http://Www.culturalfarming.comhttp://www.culturalfarming.com/shapeimage_1_link_0

 PROJECT (Oct.
 2009):

 Television may be our most important invention of the 20th Century.
 It too carries Beagle’s potential as a “place filled with the intoxicating air of perfect liberty”.
 But, it is not.
-While North American TV does uncannily resemble Bosch’s orgy of phantasmagoric visual representation, television today is a most imperfect place filled to capacity with most every other “intoxicating... erotic derangement” except “perfect liberty”.
+While North American TV does uncannily resemble Bosch’s monstrous orgy of phantasmagoric visual representation, television today is a most imperfect place filled to capacity with most every other “intoxicating... erotic derangement” except “perfect liberty”.
 But then we 21st Century “voyeurs” should know this much already, as well as that media is not some monstrous “blob” hovering uncontrollably across the universe.
-Rather our media are created everyday by humans, by media makers... in most cases by media mongers... and the ways our media are made and disseminated are often as important to communication as the informational content itself.
-Indeed, production is communication.
+Rather our media are created everyday by humans, by media makers... in most cases by media-mongers... and the ways our media are made and disseminated are often as important to communication as the informational content itself.
+Indeed, production also communicates.

 Still specific media questions remain.
 What television are we talking about?
 Whose television?
 Why do we have only these kinds of television?
 Can we even “see” television anymore?
 And importantly, after six decades of constant media research can there possibly remain anything about television not already known... or, anything about television worth knowing any deeper?
 Cultural Farming believes there is.
 In fact, the intellectual purpose of its projects is to “repaint” television into new (surreal) forms of recognition, remembrance and understanding -- so as to encourage the necessary development of new forms.

-* The Garden of Television Delights is a longitudinal database project about comparative disambiguation and decontextualization, in order to render our familiar TV strange once again.
-However, its primary purpose is to expose, for public examination, my growing database... for this is the ethnographer's dilemma.
-That is to say, what 'notes' do we ‘take’, how and with what do we inscribe culture, and what content is 'left-over' or discarded from our 'publication'?
-Here, a portion of Cultural Farming’s used and unused database can be publicly shown, examined, even re-employed for various ethnographic duty... in an attempt to illuminate the absences, the content between that which was used.
+Cultural Farming is a critical, often surreal, longitudinal (six year), ethnographic database for rendering the familiarity of TV into strangeness once again.
+The Garden of Television Delights, however, is an internal parallel project for revealing this ever-growing database to public co-examination -- for this is the ethnographer's dilemma.
+That is to say, what 'notes' do we ‘take’, how, and with which ‘bits’ do we inscribe culture, and what content is 'left-over' or discarded from our 'publication'?
+Here in the Garden, a large portion of Cultural Farming’s used and unused database can now be publicly shown, examined, and offered for re-employing various ethnographic duties in an attempt to illuminate the absences -- the content between that which was and was not used.

 PROVOCATION:

-We must master and utilize these new opportunities not only in our own research, but also as an everyday means of civic, instructional-discourse, to help inform and reform any media that inhibits full democratic participation.
+We must master and utilize these new opportunities not only in our own research, but also as an everyday means of civic, instructional-discourse, to help inform and reform any medium that inhibits full democratic participation.
 And we can do exactly this today by folding these new technologies and techniques into our visual-method practice.
-Anyone inclined can do exactly what is done here and throughout Cultural Farming.
+Anyone inclined can do exactly what is done here and throughout Cultural Farming, which I believe is a thrilling idea.

-And so... as my research continues to provoke “big” media production and presentation, my corporate ex-clients, my ex-cohort in news and journalism, and everyday television viewers; I hope to also provoke my comrades in the academy.
+As my research continues to provoke “big” media production and presentation, my corporate ex-clients, my ex-cohort in news and journalism, and everyday television viewers; I hope to also provoke my comrades in the academy.
 And there lies the rub.
 No one, particularly smart people and particularly academics… nobody welcomes provocation.
 After all, we already know TV, right?
-Indeed, viewers of all stripes eagerly jump to exact their media opinions in public forums as quickly as media scholars are expected to make meaning -- to provide “fixed’ interpretations.
+Indeed, viewers of all stripes eagerly jump to exact their media opinions in public forums as breathlessly as media scholars are expected to make meaning, to provide “fixed’ interpretations.
 And so, contemporary media theorization often becomes mired in negotiations to get the final say.

-Likewise, it is the propensity of too many scholars to treat media texts as if they had no other purpose than to be decoded, thus choking-off the methodological potential of visuality?
-It is more than paradoxical that the same people whose lives are spent fighting over words should now strive to fix “true” meanings within the visual-methods project -- even as they construct roadblocks to new, provocative visual research methods.
+Likewise, it is the propensity of too many scholars to treat media texts as if they had no other purpose than to be decoded, thus choking-off the methodological potential of critical visuality.
+It is more than paradoxical that the same people whose lives are spent fighting over words should now strive to fix “true” meanings within the visual-methods project -- even as they construct roadblocks to new, provocative visual research methods... like appropriation and remix.

 Cultural Farming is personal experimental ethnography for provoking taken-for-granted media methods and for challenging our “fixed” media meanings.
 And so, I would like to think Cultural Farming is a necessary antidote to the inept infantilism we see permeating so much of today’s “monstrous” production fetishism -- and to our profound belief that we know television.
-I can only hope Hieronymus would approve my bald analogical appropriation.
+I can only hope Hieronymus would approve this bald allegorical appropriation.

 Please take a moment here to see -- with new critical eyes -- the television you think you know.
 Then go remix some media for yourself.
 Because the only way to address television’s “intoxicating... erotic derangement” is to resist its oligarchic production of socio-cultural storytelling.